 Yet another useful approach is to simplify my life as much as I can.
 Do I have too many projects?
 Perhaps it is time to clear the decks and focus only on one or two of them.
 Maybe I can help myself by physically getting rid of some percentage of my “stuff.”
 I could go through my library and give away half of the books.
 Do I have huge boxes or drawers of papers and files?
 Maybe it’s time to clear out some of that mass.
 Strangely enough, if I lighten my personal load of possessions, my ability to act may be enhanced dramatically.

-But I must be honest with myself about what I can and cannot do.
-Sometimes, especially when life may have been a little more difficult than usual, I might find myself making “grand plans” for future projects.
-I must ask myself if these plans are allowing me to escape the needs of the moment.
-I may find that my life is generally more pleasant if I frequently ask myself what the highest immediate priority is, and address that before anything else.
+I must be honest with myself about what I can and cannot do.
+Sometimes, especially when life may have been a little more difficult than usual, I might make “grand plans” for future projects.
+Are these plans allowing me to escape the needs of the moment?
+Life is generally more pleasant if I frequently ask myself what the highest immediate priority is, and address that before anything else.

 Are there any projects at this moment in my life that are languishing untouched because I have not been able to get past my own inertia?